 You begin to lose energy – you went into business because you’re a people person and want to help others.
 Yet here you are spending hours and hours in front of your computer with very little to show for it, so it’s really easy to lose motivation and enthusiasm and start questioning why you are even doing this.

-You’re not creating genuine connection – rather than feeling a deep connection with your clients and the sense of fulfilment from helping them that you expected, you are quite possibly talking to less people than at any other time in your life – even your partner barely recognises you!
+You’re not creating genuine connection – rather than feeling a deep connection with your clients and the sense of fulfilment from helping them that you expected, you are quite possibly talking to less people than at any other time in your life – even your partner barely sees you!

 And the thing is, it’s not just you who wants to experience genuine connection – it’s your clients too!